tavinathanson/rebeccaandtavi.com/_posts/2000-01-03-weddingevents.md

 Our wedding ceremony and reception will take place at the [Hyatt Regency Princeton](https://aws.passkey.com/go/kaufmannathanson): 102 Carnegie Center Dr., Princeton, NJ, 08540.

 #### Saturday, April 14, 2018
-* **Daytime** (details to come): We will host an open house brunch in West Windsor, NJ for guests who are in town.
+* **Daytime**: We will host an open house brunch in West Windsor, NJ for guests who are in town (details to come).
-* **Evening** (details to come): Relax with us the night before the wedding over a pizza dinner at the West Windsor firehouse.
+* **Evening**: Relax with us the night before the wedding over a pizza dinner at the West Windsor firehouse (details to come).

 #### Sunday, April 15, 2018
 * **The Wedding!** Late afternoon ceremony followed by reception with dinner and a lot of dancing at the Hyatt Regency (details to come).<br />Cocktail attire // Suit and tie